Chronicles of Ubo: Diddie’s garden

 She was the golden woman in the center of my darkness, stern but very human, ameliorative, authoritative and loving.
 Betsy dear, she would say, have you considered, are you thinking about, have you seen….Betsy dear, she would say, do you know?
 Usually I did not know.

 When Diddie died in 2001 I had a dream about her, a common dream for people to have about a beloved who has died.
-You may know the one: they appear looking well, healthy, whole and happy.
+You may know the one: they appear looking healthy, whole and happy.
 Perhaps they have a bit of a glow to them.
 If your mind whispers to you, this is not possible.
-This person is dead, you may still comprehend that they are, somehow, extant.
+This person is dead, you may still comprehend that they, somehow, still exist.

 Diddie showed up a week after her death.
 She was leaning against my parent’s kitchen counter, clad in a crisply ironed white shirt dress, the type she favored (Betsy dear, she told me once, trousers do not suit women.
 She meant short-waisted women like she and I. And she was right.
 I look better in a dress.)
 I noted that she was carefully groomed: she was wearing Estee Lauder frosted apricot lipstick, and her blonde hair was waved.
 Her face was relaxed and radiant with happiness and good humor.
 Although I knew she was dead, I also knew that she lived, that she still was.
 Death is not the enemy, my dad told me.